MontiCore/cd4analysis/README.md

 https://www.se-rwth.de/topics/Semantics.php

-The option `--semdiff` computes the semantic difference semdiff(CD1,CD2) of two class diagrams CD1 and CD2 specified by `--semdiff CD1.cd CD2.cd`.
+The option `--semdiff` computes the semantic difference of the current CD in memory and the CD specified by the argument.

 For the following examples, download the files [Employees1.cd](doc/Employees1.cd) and [Employees2.cd](doc/Employees2.cd)